Epistemic democracy: Overview

-Views along these lines are helpfully contrasted with purely procedural theories of democracy.
+Views along these lines are contrasted with purely procedural theories of democracy.
 Pure proceduralism refers to the view that the value and justification of democracy rests solely in the fairness or intrinsic value of democratic institutions.
 What matters on these views is that democracy embodies or expresses important values – such as equality, freedom, or autonomy – rather than the quality of the outcomes they produce.
 The only way to evaluate the quality of a political decision on such a view is therefore to look back at the procedure which produced it.
 They ask whether the decision was taken in a free and fair manner, and if so, judge it to be a good decision.
 In contrast, epistemic democrats think that political decisions can be judged by some standards which are independent of the procedures which produced them.
-They can therefore ask, irrespective of whether the decision was taken in a free or fair way, did it track some conception of the truth, justice, or the common good?
+They can therefore ask, irrespective of whether the decision was taken in a free or fair way, if it tracked some conception of the truth, justice, or the common good.

-Epistemic democracy is therefore analogous to what John Rawls referred to as ‘imperfect procedural justice’.
+Epistemic democracy is therefore analogous to what John Rawls referred to as "imperfect procedural justice."
 Rawls states that imperfect procedural justice takes there to be independent criteria which define whether an outcome is correct or better.
 Unlike perfect procedural justice, however, which takes there to be a procedure which can guarantee the right outcome, imperfect procedural justice looks for procedures which can achieve the right outcomes to some level of reliability.
 An example is trial by jury where legal guilt or innocence are the standards of correctness which the jury aims at in their decision.
 While there is no guarantee that juries will always convict the guilty and not the innocent, they are thought to track these standards most of the time and therefore with some level of reliability.

 For epistemic democrats, then, democracy is analogous to a criminal trial but where the independent standards are not legal guilt or innocence, but truth, justice or the common good.
 While there is no guarantee that democratic decisions will always track these standards, epistemic democrats argue that they will tend to track them, or that they will tend to track them more often than their alternatives.
 An argument for the epistemic merits of democracy will therefore be probabilistic.
-They claim that democracy ‘tends’ to produce good decisions, not that it always will.
+They claim that democracy 'tends' to produce good decisions, not that it always will.